-As with any institution, the quality of education is only as strong at those who lead.
+As with any institution, the quality of education is only as strong as those who lead.
 Serving as the Dean of the Business Administration program, Dr. Russell S. Winer also is a Professor of Marketing at the Stern School of Business at New York University (NYU).
-He has authored more than 60 papers and has served as editor of multiple well-known publications.
+He has authored more than several papers and has served as editor of multiple well-known publications.
 Along with being on the faculties of Columbia University, Vanderbilt University, and University of California, Berkeley, he has his M.S. and Ph.D. in Industrial Administration from Carnegie Mellon University.

 The notable group comes together to design the program curriculum and instill knowledge in their students through well-devised and quality coursework.

-The program’s strength is built by its academic leadership, fortified through its students and exercised in the workforce.
+The program’s strength is built by its academic leadership, fortified through its students, and exercised in the workforce.
 Even though tuition fees are rising for MBA programs (except for at UoPeople as it’s tuition-free), the upsides of an MBA are also growing as salary expectations increase with the degree.